Where To Eat & Drink In Georgetown

 Georgetown is where to go if you want to feel like the grunge movement never ended.
 You’ll find industrial dive bars, lots of graffiti, and maybe even the occasional tumbleweed.
 We wouldn’t have it any other way.
-Especially because there are a ton of great spots to grab a meal or a drink here while feeling just a little bit punk - even though you might be wearing Sperrys and jeans that someone else ripped on purpose in a factory.
+Especially because there are a ton of great spots to grab a meal or a drink here while feeling just a little bit punk—even though you might be wearing Sperrys and jeans that someone else ripped on purpose in a factory.
 If you're looking for some of the best bánh mì, cake, soft serve, and Mexican food in town, your search ends in Georgetown.

 Star Brass Lounge is a low-key dive bar with solid, inexpensive bar food.
 But then again, we wouldn't expect less from the same team behind Loretta's Northwesterner.
 Packed with locals and serving excellent local beer, it’s one of the best spots in Georgetown to spend a few hours.
-The double-tavern burger is great, the homemade pretzel platter with beer cheese, apples, grapes, and a crispy-grilled brat is a solid deal at $10, and we could tear through the fried cod bites like popcorn at the movies.
+The double-tavern burger is great, and we could tear through their shoestring fries like popcorn at the movies.
 Come with friends for drinks and dinner before a night out.

 You might not expect to find one of the most romantic spots in Seattle under a highway near some train tracks and a baseball diamond, but that’s exactly where the Corson Building is.
 This restaurant in an early-20th-century home has everything you could possibly want for celebrating a relationship milestone: candles, a garden veranda with string lights, excellent service, a fancy American menu that changes daily, and a Sunday tasting menu.
 Not to get ahead of ourselves, but they also host weddings here.